baado/river-framework-demo/README.md

 ## How install a demo?
 You will need:
+- Java 1.6+ JDK
-- An IBM Lotus Notes client installed.
-The Domino server is not necessary.
+- IBM Notes 8.5+ client installed.
+The IBM Domino server is not necessary.
 - Eclipse IDE for Java developers (I use [Luna](http://www.eclipse.org/downloads/packages/eclipse-ide-java-developers/marsr))

-About the demo:
+To import the demos:
 - Create a Git clone or just download it as a ZIP file
-- In Eclipse, import the project
+- In Eclipse, import the project that you want to test
-- Download the Maven artifacts
+- Download the River Framework artifacts using Maven
-- Run it :-)
+- Run

 If you have any question or comment, please write me to [mario.sotil@gmail.com](mailto:mario.sotil@gmail.com)